 A parliamentary report of 1777 recorded parish workhouses in operation in Bridge (for up to 36 inmates), Harbledown St Michael (10), Canterbury Holy Cross Westgate (30), Nackington (12), and Thanington (12).

-Following Gilbert's Act of 1782, Gilbert Unions were formed centred on Harbledown and Petham.
+Following Gilbert's Act of 1782, Gilbert Unions were formed centred on Harbledown and Waltham.

 The Waltham (or Petham) Gilbert Union was formed in 1800 and included the parishes of Petham, Lower Hardres, Waltham and Crundale.
 The Union erected a workhouse on 3 acres of common land known as Handville Green.
 In 1828, it transferred to private ownership, with one of the outhouses being used as a bakery and another as a beer shop.
-During World War Two it was taken over by the army and the garden turned into a potato field.
+During the Second World War, it was taken over by the army and the garden turned into a potato field.
 The building has latterly been used as a hotel, restaurant and private residence.

 Littlebourne's parish workhouse was located on The Hill.